 Ana Pelaez: Thank you for the document.
 Actions on gender equality should be included.

-Maureen Piggot: On the work in progress: dialog about 4.3 4.4 (EU) are NGOs also invited to the meeting in November?
+Maureen Piggot: On the work in progress: dialog about 4.3 4.4 (EU) are ENGOs also invited to the meeting in November?
 Catherine says yes, we won’t exclude anyone.
 It was a request from Marica (how the councils are funded).
-Maureen suggests if people are mentioned they don’t feel they should attend.
+Maureen suggests if people are not mentioned they don’t feel they should attend.

 Maureen Piggot: For the expert meeting on legal capacity, in order to make the recommendations on legal capacity relevant also to the EU we should link with issues such as the right to vote and access to justice.